-For more specific student attendance guidelines refer to Sebeka School Policy 503 as adopted by the Sebeka School Board of Education on 6-13-06 as part of the school policy manual.
+For more specific student attendance guidelines refer to Sebeka School Policy 503 as adopted by the Sebeka School Board of Education.

 STUDENT'S RESPONSIBILITY

 It is the student's right to be in school.
 It is also the student's responsibility to attend all assigned classes and study halls every day that school is in session and to follow the correct procedures when absent from an assigned class or study hall.
 Therefore, it is also the student's responsibility to familiarize himself/herself with all the procedures governing attendance.
 Students that are absent on a regular basis or for a prolonged period may be required to submit a doctor's note.
 Students who have been assigned to detention for an unexcused absence must complete the detention within two weeks.
 It is the student's responsibility to ensure that all missed homework is determined and completed according to the directions of the teacher.